ayyubnurumi/React-TicTacToe/README.md

 # tic tac toe

-This project was created by following [tutorial](https://reactjs.org/tutorial/tutorial.html) from [reactjs.org](https://reactjs.org/).
+This project was created by following a [tutorial](https://reactjs.org/tutorial/tutorial.html) from [reactjs.org](https://reactjs.org/).

 ## extension